best in class

 Type: Vibrator | Material: Silicone | App compatibility vs non-app compatibility: Non-app compatible

-If the Sync seems too complicated and you’re looking for a simpler toy, several of the experts we talked to suggested small external vibrators with vibrations that get stronger as you squeeze them with your hands.
-The Minna Limon is one example, and it comes recommended by Marin.
-It’s made to respond to the strength of your squeezes — the harder and more intense you want it to vibrate, the harder you squeeze it, she explains.
-So it’s “very intuitive” and ergonomic since there aren’t any buttons to fiddle with.
+If the Sync seems too complicated and you’re looking for a simpler toy, you can try small external vibrators with vibrations that get stronger as you squeeze them with your hands.
+The Minna Limon is one example, and it comes recommended by Vanessa Marin, a licensed psychotherapist and writer specializing in sex therapy.
+It’s made to respond to the strength of your squeezes — the harder and more intense you want it to vibrate, the harder you squeeze it.
+So it’s both intuitive and ergonomic since there aren’t any buttons to fiddle with.

 Best rabbit vibrator